reymon359/gatsby-personal-site/content/posts/how-to-organize-yourself-to-get-things-done/index.md

 Remember to not be too strict with your priorities.
 It is crucial to review and update the tasks when requirements change.
 Adjust the priority or postpone them if needed.

-Keep in mind you can remove them too.
+Keep in mind you can remove them as well.
 It makes no sense to have a task on the calendar that no longer needs to be done.

 ![Adding a task to the Calendar](./assets/adding_a_task_to_the_calendar.png)